christianreivan/CNN-Processor-Module/README.md

 ## Checklists

-- Designed simple Convolutional Neural Network (CNN) operation for Eyeris-based AI processor module with pipelining and folding architecture
+- Design simple Convolutional Neural Network (CNN) operation for Eyeris-based AI processor module with pipelining and folding architecture
-- Translated block diagrams into RTL codes.
+- Translate block diagrams into RTL codes.
-- Created design was behaviorally simulated in Quartus and Modelsim.
+- Create design was behaviorally simulated in Quartus and Modelsim.

 ## ALERT
 Should you intend to use all the RTL codes, please do not forget to cite the author as: